 Sadly, Google has stated that its search engine cannot determine the context of images.
 However, a straightforward workaround is quite effective when used correctly.
-Although it may not be beneficial when writing SEO-friendly blog posts, the ALT text tag (also called alternative text) can be attached to the image to give it context.
+Although it may not be beneficial when writing SEO blog posts, the alt text tag (also called alternative text) can be attached to the image to give it context.

 ALT text uses descriptive words associated with the media to provide the search engine with context.
-Another benefit of using an ALT text is that by including keywords, Google can pick up on these descriptive triggers and give the page a higher ranking.
+Another benefit of using a title text is that by including keywords, Google can pick up on these descriptive triggers and give the page a higher ranking.
 These descriptions are then attached to search terms and can be displayed contextually before any actual links are shown in the SERP.

-Additionally, ALT text can help visually impaired readers to understand media elements on the post better.
-Other users who may have a slower Internet connection will also benefit from this alternative.
-The ALT tag will be used as a placeholder to know what was meant to be displayed there.
+Additionally, ALT text can help visually impaired readers better understand the post’s media elements.
+Other users with a slower Internet connection will also benefit from this alternative.
+The title tag will be used as a placeholder to know what was meant to be displayed there.